andrewnessinjim/blog/_posts/2019-02-10-hello-world-mongo.md

 ![Final output in a browser]({{ site.baseurl }}/images/hello-mongo-heroku/output.png)

 You might have noticed that we've hardcoded the DB URL, user name and password in Java.
 This is a bad practice and we can use [config vars in heroku][11] to avoid this.
-I will create a separate post to explain this.
+I will create a separate post to explain the steps.

 ## References
 * [Heroku's official "Getting Started on Heroku with Java" tutorial][2]